finite-element/finite-element-course/doc/source/L5_convergence.rst

 .. proof:definition:: \(C^\infty_0(\Omega)\)

-   We denote by `C^\infty_0(\Omega)` the subset of `C^\infty(\Omega)` corresponding to functions that have \emph{compact support} on `\Omega`.
+   We denote by `C^\infty_0(\Omega)` the subset of `C^\infty(\Omega)` corresponding to functions that have compact support on `\Omega`.

 Next we will define a space containing the generalised derivative.